 Restrict Administrator Privileges

 While end-to-end encryption helps in reducing breaches at the server level, it may not offer any protection towards the communications that happen at the administration stage.
-Targeted hacking via phishing campaigns, Insider threats can easily compromise an administrator account with
+Targeted hacking via phishing campaigns, Insider threats can easily compromise an administrator account with traditional security policies.

 Restricting the privileges of administrator accounts can help in reducing the privilege escalation attacks and secure the email implementation from suspicious third-party interference.